redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/MANUAL_PROCEDURE.md

 1. (optional) Preloaded models for faster startup or air-gapped environments

+    IMPORTANT: you may run out of disk space if you attempt to run all of the builds.

     ```sh
     # ubuntu whisper models
     for model in tiny.en base.en small.en medium.en large turbo; do